a list of about 750,000 “sentences” (long strings)

 pd = patterns_dict.get

-words = re.split(r"([^\w]+)", sentence)
+words = re.split(r"([^\w]+)", sentence)# and... done.

 pd = patterns_dict.get